 upstream; as a result, we usually have a few packages in

 requirements.txt that are installed from a GitHub URL.

 What we look for in choosing dependencies is whether the project is well-maintained.
 Usually one can tell fairly quickly from looking at a project’s issue tracker how well-managed it is: a quick look at how the issue tracker is managed (or not) and the test suite is usually enough to decide if a project is going to be a high-maintenance dependency or not.
 That said, we do still take on some smaller dependencies that don’t have a well-managed project, if we feel that using the project will still be a better investment than writing our own implementation of that project’s functionality.
 We’ve adopted a few projects in the past that had a good codebase but whose maintainer no longer had time for them.

-For the third-party services like Postgres, Redis, Nginx, and RabbitMQ
+For the third-party services like PostgreSQL, Redis, nginx, and RabbitMQ

 that are documented in the